onecrayon/api.ashes.live/README.md

 * [Tini](https://github.com/krallin/tini)
 * [Poetry](https://python-poetry.org/)

-In order to update these tools, you must update their pinned version in `docker/Dockerfile` and (for Poetry) in `pyproject.toml` then rebuild your API container using `make build`.
+In order to update these tools, you must update their pinned version in `Dockerfile` and (for Poetry) in `pyproject.toml` then rebuild your API container using `make build`.